-Horn and Angel Sharks: Predators on the Seabed
+Horn and Angel Sharks: Unusual Predators on the Seabed

 Many people think of sharks as ferocious killing machines that swim at high speed as they hunt for prey.
 This image is often inaccurate, however.
 First, research is showing that far from being "machines", at least some sharks are surprisingly intelligent.
 Secondly, not all sharks move fast or swim through the open ocean.
 Some, including the horn shark and the angel shark, live and feed on the seabed.
 Neither fish is a typical shark.